score-json/nlohmann_json/.dotstop_extensions/README.md

 ## workflow_failures

-This reference queries `https://github.com/{self._owner}/{self._repo}/actions?query=is%3Afailure+branch%3A{self._branch}` and collects the number of failed workflow runs as its content.
+This reference queries Github Actions (`https://github.com/{self._owner}/{self._repo}/actions?query=is%3Afailure+branch%3A{self._branch}`) for failed workflow runs and records the number as content.
+This allows the documentation to include the current failure count as evidence without embedding the page itself.

-Here, owner, repo and branch are the arguments given to the constructor of the reference.
-If no branch is specified, then all failures are collected, i.e. `https://github.com/{self._owner}/{self._repo}/actions?query=is%3Afailure` is queried.
-In case the website is un-reachable, or the github layout changes drastically so that the number of failed workflow runs does not exist at the expected location, an error is thrown.
+The reference constructs a URL that filters workflow runs by failure status, optionally restricting the query to a specific branch, and it extracts the number displayed at the top of the results table.
+It returns this number as the content used for hashing, and in the documentation it presents a short sentence indicating the count and, when applicable, the branch to which the count refers.

-The expected configuration is
+The expected configuration is:

 ```
 ---